lmeee/ambf_pbd_markdown/markdown.md

 # weekly track

 ## Fall 2021 Nov 4 to Nov 11
-  - DiffPBD + DiffCollision: generalize a trajectory by ourselves and combine with diffcol opimizer.
+  - DiffPBD + DiffCo: generalize a trajectory by ourselves and combine with diffcol opimizer.
+(DiffCo: Auto-Differentiable Proxy Collision Detection with Multi-class Labels for Safety-Aware Trajectory Optimization)
   - DiffPBD + momentum and energy conservation: Rigid body need to be stable in a long simualtion? don't lose energy and add constraint!
 (Constrained Projective Dynamics: Real-Time Simulation of Deformable Objects with Energy-Momentum Conservation)
+  - DiffPBD + collision: collision with differentiable property.
+Contact model baseline: ADD and Primal/Dual Descent Methods for Dynamics
   - DiffPBD + force calculation: estimate force exerted to endeffector and
   - Faster DiffPBD: wrap up some function? switch to cppad or tiny differential simulator?